Changi Airport unveils new search and rescue boats to boost response to incidents at sea

 The Command Craft is designed to coordinate rescue efforts during emergencies.
 It has the same capacity as the current boat performing the same task - three crew members and 12 passengers - but has a better communication system, said CAG.

-The Fast Craft, which can carry out firefighting, water surface rescue efforts and transport casualties, will hold 19 passengers - almost twice as many compared the rigid inflatable boat it is replacing.
+There will be two Fast Crafts, which can carry out firefighting, water surface rescue efforts and transport casualties.
+Each vessel holds 19 passengers - almost twice as many compared to the rigid inflatable boat it is replacing.

 Mr Andrew Ong, AES' deputy commander for civil, said that CAG's investment in new technology "ensures that the search and rescue capabilities of our Airport Emergency Service remain high, and can be counted on to make a positive difference when the unexpected happens".